- Curriculum pic

 The Year 7 curriculum is designed to create a smooth transition from our partner primary schools and whilst it contains all the features of the National Curriculum there are additions that we feel allows our curriculum to stand out.
 Spanish is our core modern foreign language and alongside this all boys gain experience of French, German and Latin opting to study one of these alongside Spanish until the end of Year 9.
 Recent developments have seen the inclusion of thinking skills lessons into Year 7 and 8.

-In Year 9 all students start GCSE RS completing this course at the end of Year 10 and selected students commence fast-track GCSE Spanish.
-These able linguists then opt to study either AS Spanish units or Italian in Year 11, with selected students studying the FSMQ in January.
-Year 9 GCSE options are taken and pre GCSE study starts in January too.
+In Year 9 all students start GCSE RS completing this course at the end of Year 10 and selected students commence fast-track GCSE Spanish at the start of Year 10, completing this in one year.
+These able linguists then opt to study either AS Spanish units or Italian in Year 11.
+The academically able Mathematicians are given the opportunity to study the FSMQ between January and June in Year 11.
+GCSE options are taken in January of Year 9 and pre GCSE study starts in January too.

 The recent innovation of a modular approach to GCSE study has now been replaced by the traditional linear style.
-In Key Stage 4 we have a core curriculum comprising RS, English, English Literature, Maths, Science (dual and separate science options), ICT, PE and Games along GCSE options subjects in Humanities, PE, ICT, Languages (including Latin), the Arts and Design Technology.
+In Key Stage 4 we have a core curriculum comprising RS, English, English Literature, Mathematics, Science (dual and separate science options), ICT, PE and Games along GCSE options subjects in Geography, History, PE, Computing, Languages (including Latin), Art and Design, Music and Design Technology (Electronics, Graphic Products, Food Technology and Product Design)

-Our Key Stage 4 curriculum has been redesigned for September 2012 onwards to embrace the English Baccalaureate, seeing some modifications to GCSE option structure.
+Our Key Stage 4 curriculum was redesigned for September 2012 embracing the English Baccalaureate subject structure within our options system.

 The College Sixth Forms offers a comprehensive number of AS and A2 qualifications including the ‘facilitating subjects’ promoted by the Russell Group of Universities.
-These are complimented by BTEC Level 3 Sport and Applied Science options, enrichment activities and games.
+These are complimented by BTEC Level 3 Sport, enrichment activities and games.
 Students in the sixth form study 4 AS subjects and mostly 3 A2 subjects alongside AS and A2 General Studies.
 The College is very proud of its Sixth Form collaborations with Upton Hall FCJ and Birkenhead High School Academy.

-The formal curriculum outlined below is enriched and supported by PSHE, Citizenship and Global Immersion Weeks.
+The formal curriculum outlined above is enriched and supported by PSHE, Citizenship and Global Immersion Weeks.

 Click here for access to the 'Maths Mad' website